KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 It spreads confusion
 beneath the mask of clarity.
 It sows division
-beneath the mask of unity.
+beneath the mask of spurious unity.

 This is not random disorder,
 but **calculated dissonance** —